Jarn/jarn.mkrelease/README.txt

     Print the version string and exit.

 ``scm-url``
     The URL of a remote SCM repository.
+The optional ``rev`` argument specifies a branch or tag to check out.

 ``scm-sandbox``
     A local SCM sandbox.
 Defaults to the current working